bug400/pyilper/INSTALL.md

-In order to use the file and disk management functions and the virtual HP7470A plotter an up to date version of the [LIFUTILS] (https://github.com/bug400/lifutils/releases) is.
+In order to use the file and disk management functions and the virtual HP7470A plotter an up to date version of the [LIFUTILS] (https://github.com/bug400/lifutils/releases) must be installed.
 See the [Installation Instructions] (https://github.com/bug400/lifutils/blob/master/INSTALL.md) for further details.

 Installation with the ANACONDA platform